gini/gini-switch-sdk-android/documentation/pages/configuration.rst

 #.
 Your client secret
 #.
 Your domain

-All of them have to be provided and are needed by the SDK to work correctly.
+.. note:: All of the above parameters have to be provided and are needed by the SDK to work correctly.
+An **IllegalArgumentException** is thrown if one of them is null.

 All other configurations that can be set using the builder are optional and are explained in detail in the next section.

 Optional Configurations